Glossary Of PID Terms

 Segment - segment refers to a single stage of a multistage controller.
 Ramp and soak controllers comprise multiple segments linked together to create a program or profile

-Hysteresis - is referenced in all Novus PID devices as they can function in thermostatic control mode.
+Hysteresis - is referenced in all Novus PID devices as they can function in thermostatic control mode also known as On Off control.
 In a heating system the hysteresis value is the amount the measured temperature will fall below the set point before the output energises to raise the temperature.
 A low value of hysteresis can cause the output to ‘chatter’ which is to be avoided when using relays to switch the load.
 Hysteresis control can also be applied to any alarm conditions which are required